Commercial content | 18+ | T&C's Apply

 The Rochdale kit colours were altered again in 1988.
 From 1988 to 2007, the club wore a blue shirt with blue shorts and blue socks.
 For the club’s 100 year anniversary, Rochdale brought back their first kit of black and white stripes with white shorts and black socks.

 From 2008 to 2014, the Rochdale players wore blue and black striped shirts with white shorts and blue socks, before returning to plain blue shirt for the 2014/2015 season.
-The 2016/2017 season saw the Rochdale players wear blue shorts featuring one white and one black stripe, worn with white shorts and blue socks.
+The 2018/2019 season sees the return of blue and black stripes.

 The Rochdale stadium is called the Crown Oil Arena, although it is widely known by its previous name Spotland.
 Rochdale AFC moved into this ground in 1920, and since 1988 the ground has been shared with the Rochdale Hornets rugby league side.
 The Rochdale stadium capacity currently stands at 10,249.